JulieMontoya/AdveBuilder/scripts/README.md

 -w -- specifies actually to write the tree information to the database.

-# pack_database3
+# pack_database4

-This script takes the database now with included Huffman tree, packs the text using the encoding tree and generates the data expected by the uncompression subroutine in the game engine.
+This script takes the database now with included word lists, Huffman tree and table of tables; packs the text using the encoding tree and generates the data expected by the uncompression subroutine in the game engine.
 It works with versions of the database where `exam_msg` is a TEXT field, and versions of the game engine where the `select_obj` entry point and `EXAMINE` command expect the database in this format.

 Command Line Options: